 The limit to the number of selective units, n, in the selective diffusion experiment is governed by i) the desired bandwidth to be selectively encoded, ii) the desired diffusion time Δ , and, related, iii) the T_1 relaxation of the selected signals.
 For the worst case scenario, selectivity with small bandwidth of multiple resonances with short T_1 will not be possible since the resulting diffusion time would be too long and signal intensity would be lost to relaxation.
-In the experiment demonstrated here, a selective bandwidth of $60\,\mathrm{Hz}$ was used exclusively, requiring selective pulse lengths of $26.8\,\mathrm{ms}$ and $14.7\,\mathrm{ms}$ for excitation and refocusing.
-This limited the diffusion times $\Delta > 3 \times 68.3\,\mathrm{ms}$ for the 3 signals selectively encoded, or more generally $\Delta > n \times (2 \times t{90,sel} + t{180,sel} + \delta)$.
-Shorter diffusion times can be accessed by selectively encoding spectral regions instead of individual resonances, thereby reducing the required length of the selective pulse (in the case of J-coupled signals within the excited bandwidth, there will be minor signal loss to anti-phase coherence which will be destroyed by the gradient applied after magnetization storage).
-This has been demonstrated for protein and peptide diffusion measurements, selectively exciting bandwidths on the order of $2\,\mathrm{kHz}$ with the benefit of relatively short selective pulse lengths on the order of $2.5\,\mathrm{ms}$ (Yao et al.
+In the experiment demonstrated here, a selective bandwidth of $60 \, \text{Hz}$ was used exclusively, requiring selective pulse lengths of $26.8 \, \text{ms}$ and $14.7 \, \text{ms}$ for excitation